Import Packages and setup

 Create and Fit Model

 The Blend class holds the list of sources and has the machinery to fit them to the given images.
-In this example the code is set to run for a maximum of 100 iterations, but will end early if the likelihood and all of the constraints converge.
+In this example the code is set to run for a maximum of 100 iterations, but will end early if the likelihood and all the constraints converge.

 [9]: